 Having the right equipment makes all the difference

 There is one simple way of making the Circuit trek significantly easier: planning the contents of your rucksack carefully.
-In our case, it helps that my dad is a complete gear nerd and is already obsessed with lightweight hiking, but you too can easily ensure that you’re not overpacking and that your equipment is suited to the conditions of long-distance hiking in Torres del Paine National Park.
+In our case, it helps that my dad is a complete gear nerd and is already obsessed with lightweight hiking, but you too can easily ensure that you’re not overpacking and that your equipment is suited to the conditions of long-distance camping and hiking in Torres del Paine National Park.

 I’ve written about this topic at length in this post about packing the correct equipment for hiking the Circuit, but what I will advise in shorter form is that a lightweight backpacking tent (such as the beautiful Big Agnes HVUL2 that we used – and I reviewed) alongside a lightweight sleeping bag and mat do make the difference between a 20kg rucksack and a far lighter, more manageable bag.this post about hiking the W, but the information applies for the Circuit too), it’s essential that you check your equipment thoroughly.
 Rental gear faces a lot more wear and tear than personal equipment and discovering, half way around the trail, that the tent you hired has a huge hole in the outside layer through which the rain can enter is not anyone’s idea of fun.